Valeo, the 5GMED’s teleoperation expertmportales

 The MRM is like a young licensed driver driving for the first time.
 He will reduce the speed of the vehicle, check twice before doing an action and stop the vehicle if he cannot manage the driving situation.

 We know that a human supervisor in the vehicle takes back control when a situation outside the Operation Design Domain (ODD) occurs.
-Can this be automated with the application of AI maybe in the future?
+Can this be automated with the application of AI in the future?

 What are the possible limitations on the execution of intelligent traffic management?
 Are there any saturation points regarding the number of vehicles?